bournemd/cf-worker-identity/README.md

 ## 🛡️ Security

-- Origin secured with Full (Strict) TLS using a non-Cloudflare certificate
+- Origin secured with Full (Strict) TLS using a Cloudflare Origin CA certificate
 - Cloudflare Tunnel prevents direct IP access to origin
 - Access restricted to specific users and domains via Cloudflare Access and IdP integration